You've Discovered the Bullis School Solar System! This website accompanies physical markers found on Bullis' campus. Click here to learn more!

 Triton

 As Neptune's largest moon, Triton is also the 7th largest moon in the solar system.
-It is one of the few moons in the solar system that revolves opposite its planet's rotation and was named after the son of Poseidon.
+It is one of the few moons in the solar system that revolves opposite its planet's rotation, and similar to Earths moon, it is stuck in synchronous rotation with Neptune.
+It was named after the son of Poseidon.
 Scientists believe that Triton is a Kuiper Belt object that was captured by Neptune's gravity very long ago.
-The moon has a nitrogen-based ice surface just like Pluto and is believed to have once also been a dwarf planet.
+The moon has a nitrogen-based ice surface just like Pluto, and because of its thin atmosphere, the surface temperature was measured by Voyager 2 at -235 degrees celsius.

 Neptune's Rings